The biggest entertainment stories of 2021 - ExBulletin

 #FreeBritney

-An explosive documentary on the eventful life of one of pop music’s biggest stars introduced the world to the #FreeBritney movement and the conservatory word to the vernacular.
-The framing of Britney Spears, director Samantha Stark, sparked a cultural revolution designed for social media, cryptic Instagram posts from singer Womanizer, a stunning public testimony in which she accused her loved ones of abuse and the famous ending of the 13 -year of legal arrangement which placed his father as his curator.
+An explosive documentary on the troubled life of one of pop music’s biggest stars introduced the world to the #FreeBritney movement and the vernacular word “conservatorship”.
+“Framing Britney Spears,” by director Samantha Stark, sparked a cultural revolution designed for social media, cryptic Instagram posts from the “Womanizer” singer, a stunning public testimony in which she accused her loved ones of abuse and the celebrates the end of the 13-year legal arrangement that placed her father as her curator.

 Bennifer, arguably the biggest celebrity supercouple name of the modern era (sorry, Brangelina!)
-In 2002, after the two met on the set of the movie Gigli and ended a few days before they were married in 2004.
-In September 2021, after months of speculation, Hollywood A-Listers took their rekindled love public on the red carpet at the Venice Film Festival.
+In 2002, after the two met on the set of the movie “Gigli” and ended just days before marry in 2004.
+In September 2021, after months of speculation, Hollywood A-Listers took to the public their rekindled love on the red carpet at the Venice Film Festival.

 (No) hammer time